Madras Tramways: History

 First tramway in Madras which was many years later in 1892 with the formation of The Madras Electric Tramway Co Ltd. The construction of the first track commenced in 1894 and the first tramway section opened for use in May 1895.

-In 1874 a horse-drawn tram entered dervice in Madras when 11 miles(17 km) of metre gauge track was opened for passenger service.
+In 1874 a horse-drawn tram entered service in Madras when 11 miles(17 km) of metre gauge track was opened for passenger service.
 The line of patent modular design was laid by J E & A Dawson.

 By 1886 the line was assessed as a dismal failure and narrowly escaped being scrapped.
 In that year ‘The Indian Engineer’ reported moves to construct an electric tramway.
 Nothing happened until 1891 when Madras Municipality offered a concession to Messrs Hutchinson of London, who registered the ‘Madras Electrical Tramway Company’ in London on 2 April 1892.
 The prospectus proposed 18 miles of track to be laid.

 Madras Electric Tramways

 The Madras Electric Tramway Co Ltd was formed in 1892.
 The construction of the first track commenced in 1894 and the first tramway section opened for use in May 1895. it was the first electric tram system in India.
 Its activities expanded in 1904.